sbani/ansible-role-liquidprompt/README.md

   - user1
 ```
 ### Add own liquidprompt config
-lp as a high number of options you can use.
+Lp as a high number of options you can use.
 Please take a look in the lp repo for more informations.
 Here's an example:
 ```yaml
 # Custom config for liquidpropt
 liquidprompt_enable_custom_variables = true